-Rajya Sabha faces repeated adjournments due to uproar over Karnataka crisis, Sonbhadra shooting
+Lok Sabha passes Right to Information Amendment Bill amid Opposition dissent

-However, the Upper House began discussing the Protection of Human Rights (Amendment) Bill, 2019, in the post-lunch sitting.
+The Upper House passed the Protection of Human Rights (Amendment) Bill, 2019, in the post-lunch sitting.

-The Rajya Sabha began discussing the Protection of Human Rights (Amendment) Bill, 2019, in the post-lunch sitting on Monday after facing three adjournments earlier in the day.
+Protection of Human Rights (Amendment) Bill, 2019, during the post-lunch sitting after facing three adjournments earlier in the day, ANI reported.

 The House was adjourned once till noon, then till 2 pm and 3 pm as Opposition parties kept raising multiple concerns to disrupt proceedings.
 The bill was passed by the Lok Sabha last week.
 The amendments propose changes to the composition and appointment terms of the National Human Rights Commission and the state human rights commissions.

 Earlier in the day, when Rajya Sabha Deputy Chairperson Harivansh asked for the bill to be moved, Congress leader Anand Sharma raised a point of order saying that in the absence of a standing committee, it would be unfair to proceed with the amendments.
 Meanwhile, Bharatiya Janata Party MPs accused the protesting leaders of obstructing human rights by not allowing the discussions.
 The ruling party does not have a majority in the Upper House.